-The Verdi Square Festival, an annual series of free outdoor concerts by outstanding young talents, has been bringing great music back to New York’s historic Verdi Square (Broadway & 72nd Street) since 2006.
-Conceived of and managed by Upper West music lovers in partnership with the New York City Deptartment of Parks and Recreation, the Festival traditionally opens its season with an Opera program.
-Concerts also have included Jazz, American Musical Theater, Klezmer, and Bluegrass.
-Originally the Festival presented artists only from New York Conservatories.
-They now are joined by students from Boston’s New England Conservatory who regularly journey to New York to appear in one of the city’s most unique venues.
+The Verdi Square Festival, an annual September series of three free one hour outdoor concerts, has been bringing great music back to New York’s historic Verdi Square Park (Broadway & 72nd Street) since 2006.
+Conceived of and managed by volunteer Upper West Side music lovers in partnership with the New York City Department of Parks & Recreation, the Festival always includes a concert with selections from Verdi Operas.
+Programs also have included Jazz, American Musical Theater, Klezmer, and Bluegrass.